alex-snezhko/hopper/docs/1-request-handling.md

 Hopper.json("{\"name\": \"val\"}") // response with Content-Type: application/json
 Hopper.contentType("text/html", "<body><p>I am HTML</p></body>")
 Hopper.newStatus(Hopper.BadRequest, Hopper.text("Whoops")) // response with content of text response but 400 status
+Hopper.file("asdf.txt") // response with file contents as the body (file should be in the configured WAGI volume)

 // the following can be used to create redirection responses